-Most children have 20 primary teeth, but a small percentage grow a supernumerary, or extra, tooth as well.
-Dr. Steven Horne reports in an article on Medicine Net that hyperdontia affects between one and four percent of the population with most cases involving only one tooth.
-Unless you consistently count and keep up with the appearance of each tooth in your child's mouth, you may not even realize the extra tooth exists.
-Very often, your child's dentist makes the discovery.
+Most children have 20 primary teeth, but a small percentage grow supernumerary or extra teeth as well.
+Dr. Steven Horne reports in an article on Medicine Net that hyperdontia affects between one and four percent of the population with most cases involving only one extra tooth.
+You may not even realize the extra tooth exists; very often, your child's dentist makes the discovery.

 Why Extra Teeth Occur

-There are several theories about why extra teeth occur.
+There are several theories about why extra teeth in children occur.
 A National Institutes of Health article mentions the following:

 Disease or Genetic Syndromes

 A report published in the Journal of Conservative Dentistry indicates that, in general, supernumerary teeth are linked to diseases or syndromes.
 These include Gardner syndrome, Ehler-Danlos syndrome, Fabry Anderson's syndrome, as well as cleft lip or palate.
-Dr. Milan Khakhria of Jacaranda Orthodontics and Pediatric Dentistry in Plantation, Florida, agrees that hyperdontia is often due to a genetic abnormality; however, he sometimes sees patients with the condition who have no obvious genetic syndrome.
+Dr. Milan Khakhria of Jacaranda Smiles in Florida, agrees that hyperdontia is often due to a genetic abnormality; however, he sometimes sees kids with extra teeth who have no obvious genetic syndrome.